OctopusDeploy/blog/blog/2021-06/devops-documentation/index.md

 With the GitHub Actions workflows done, we have configured all the tooling we need to generate the screenshots and videos and upload the results to either Wistia or AWS S3.
 The final piece of the puzzle is the WebDriver scripts.

-We alluded to the fact the WebDriver Docker container was running Cucumber.
+We mentioned the WebDriver Docker container was running Cucumber.
 Cucumber is a library that reads Gherkin scripts and executes code associated with the steps.
-But don’t worry if you are not familiar with Cucumber or Gherkin, as the scripts are easy enough to follow since they are designed to be written in something that resembles plain English.
+But don’t worry if you're not familiar with Cucumber or Gherkin, as the scripts are easy enough to follow because they're designed to be written in something that resembles plain English.

 The `google.feature` file is shown below: